 Targeted area 1.
-Performance commitments where the target was missed in the previous year or was forecast to be miss in the current reporting year

-There is potentially a higher risk to the accuracy of reported information where we are close to missing or have already missed our target.
-The performance commitments where we missed our target or where we forecast to miss our target were:

-- Drinking-water quality

-- Energy generation

-- Drinking-water quality contacts

-- Serious pollution incidents

-• Leakage

-What we said we would do and the assurance that we said we would carry out.
-To make sure our reporting is accurate, we will continue to regularly monitor how we are performing against our part.
+Performance commitments where the target was missed in the previous year or was forecast to be miss in the current reporting year Why we included this as a targeted area close to missing or have alrea where we missed our target risk to the accuracy of reported information where we are ady missed our target.
+The performance commitments or where we forecast to miss our target were: Drinking-water quality Drinking-water quality contacts Leakage Energy generation Serious pollution incidents What we said we would do we said we would carry ou An update on our progress and key assurance findings To make sure our reporting is accurate, we will continue to regularly monitor how we are performing against our performance commitments.

-To make sure our reporting is accurate, we will continue to regularly monitor how we are performing against our performance commitments.
 This will include a review by our Delivery Assurance Groups (DAGs) that review and challenge our monthly performance.
 They set corrective actions when we deviate from our targets.
 Our DAGs continue to review and challenge our monthly performance and set corrective actions when we deviate from our targets.
 In 2018/2019 we set up a Wholesale Board and an Upper Quartile Steering Group.
 The DAGs regularly report on their progress to these two groups.
 We review our performance commitments at our Board Investment Committee (BIC).
 BIC review the impact of missing our targets and set action plans to make improvements, based on the data that is presented.
 Our DAGs report to the BIC at least once per year.
 In addition, our outcome delivery incentives are reviewed as part of internal business planning at BIC and reviewed again for year-end reporting and forecasting.
 Any issues arising in the delivery of our performance commitments may involve further scrutiny from BIC in order to approve funding for improvement and/or monitor performance.
 We are working with data providers and data managers to develop an automated process for capturing performance commitment data to reduce the risk of human error and mistakes.
 Our data providers and data managers regularly review their reporting procedures to see how data can be further improved or automated.
 Our SAP upgrade has provided an opportunity to improve our data capture and reporting processes.
 The first phase of our SAP upgrade went live in June 2019 and the upgrade of our performance commitment data is in the next phase of our improvement programme.
 The relevant parts of our business community are involved in our SAP improvement programme to take advantage of this opportunity.